 Exposure is critical

 The Mavic Pro has a much smaller sensor than many enthusiast photographers will be used to and therefore has less tolerance to noise.
-Indeed, whilst the stated ISO range is 100-1600 I rarely move it from 100 and I’ve not seen many bloggers or vloggers suggesting using the higher ISO.
-These days with live histograms on most cameras it is relatively straightforward to “shoot to the right”.
+Indeed, whilst the stated ISO range is 100-1600 I rarely move it from 100 and indeed I’ve not seen many bloggers or vloggers suggesting using the higher ISO.
+These days with live histograms on most cameras it is relatively straightforward to “shoot to the right” and the Mavic Pro is no exception.
 I have the histogram up on the screen at all times and watch it carefully.
 I aim to keep the graph pushed as far over to the right on the screen without “clipping” into the highlights.